-Email marketing generates an ROI of 51.52 USD and offers you direct communication with your target audience.
+Email marketing is an affordable marketing tactic that gives you high returns and offers you direct communication with your target audience.
 That’s why developing a successful email campaign that gives you high ROI and helps you build a loyal customer base is more important than ever.

 And you need impactful strategies to get the results you want.
 So, where do you begin?
-If you’re lost, we’ve put together a list of 19 email marketing best practices that will help you drive engagement and actionable results.
-You can be a pro at email marketing, and we still guarantee you’ll have some fire takeaways from this.
+We’ve put together a list of 21 email marketing best practices that will help you drive engagement and actionable results.

 Table of contents